Frequently Asked Questions

 The new maternity department at the Eurobodalla Regional Hospital will provide a modern, purpose-built and culturally safe environment to ensure women and families receive a high standard of individualised care for this important part of their parenting journey.
 All birthing suites will have a bath and will be connected to outdoor spaces on Country with their own private courtyard, providing women with more choice during labour.
 The maternity department features all single rooms, a dedicated nursery, feeding preparation areas and a family lounge.

-Patients in SNWLHD who may have cancer and who require radiotherapy treatment, can access high-quality, appropriately staffed radiotherapy services at either Canberra or Nowra.
+Patients in SNSWLHD who may have cancer and who require radiotherapy treatment, can access high-quality, appropriately staffed radiotherapy services at either Canberra or Nowra.
 Both centres provide existing accommodation facilities for patients who attend from SNSWLHD.

 SNSWLHD continually monitors the demand for all health services, including radiotherapy services, and aligns future service delivery with best practice guidelines, safety, sustainability and service demand in mind.
 The new Eurobodalla Regional Hospital Master Plan includes space for the expansion or inclusion of future compatible services.